Schaudge/MisMatchFinder/README.md

 # Example analysis

+The demo file can be downloaded from [the Zenodo repository](https://doi.org/10.5281/zenodo.12754454).
 With the [plasma_DNA_demo.bam](https://doi.org/10.5281/zenodo.12754454) runing the recommended analysis we generate the vcf output [plasma_DNA_demo_bamsites.vcf.gz](https://doi.org/10.5281/zenodo.12754454).
 Note, the plasma_DNA_demo.bam is simulated human plasma sequencing data of chromosome 19.
 This file and the corresponding MisMatchFinder output (plasma_DNA_demo_bamsites.vcf.gz) should only be used for the sanity testing of MisMatchFinder.
 Runtime of this step should be around 1 minute on the test data